richardrigutins/my-transcripts/README.md

 - The application has only been tested with short-medium length audio files (less than 10 minutes)
 - Only supports selecting files from the local file system

+## Deploying to Azure

+This repository contains an automated workflow that will deploy the application to Azure App Service.
+To deploy the application to Azure, follow these steps:

+1. Fork the repository.
+2. Create an Azure App Service resource.
+3. Set the publish profile for the Azure App Service resource in the repository secrets as `AZURE_PUBLISH_PROFILE`.
+4. Set the Aure App Service name in the repository secrets as `AZURE_APP_SERVICE_NAME`.

+The application will be deployed to the Azure App Service when a commit is pushed to the `main` branch.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.